Sparse VARs Do Not Imply Sparse Local Projections: Robust Inference for High-Dimensional Granger Causality: Introduction

-\textit{Outlines:} This paper is structured as follows.
-Section \ref{sec2frame} outlines the econometric framework.
-In Section \ref{sec3review}, we review a range of regularized estimators in high-dimensional models.
-Section \ref{sec4ls} introduces a de-biased Least Squares estimation method.
-Section \ref{sec5ts} presents a de-biased two-stage estimation method.
-We derive asymptotic Gaussian inference for both estimators, as well as robust inference for the de-biased two-stage estimators, in Section \ref{sec6asym}.
-The results of Monte Carlo simulations are presented in Section \ref{sec7mc}.
-Section \ref{sec8empirical} provides an empirical application of our methods and visualizes the connectedness of country-level economic uncertainties.
-Finally, Section \ref{sec9con} concludes the paper.
+\textit{Relevant literature.} This paper contributes to the literature on regularized estimation in high-dimensional time series, including \cite{basu2015regularized,medeiros2016l1,wong2020lasso,masini2022regularized,adamek2023lasso}.
+We depart from this line of work by developing de-biased estimation and inference procedures for parameters in LP equations constructed from regularized VAR estimators.
+Our analysis builds on the desparsified estimation literature \cite{belloni2012sparse,van2014asymptotically,chernozhukov2018double,krampe2023structural} and complements recent work on single-horizon Granger causality in large systems \cite{hecq2023granger,babii2024high}.
+In contrast to \cite{adamek2024local}, who study de-biased inference for Sims impulse responses in high-dimensional LP models, we focus on multi-horizon Granger-causal parameters, following the conceptual distinction of \cite{dufour1998short}.
+We further extend the literature on robust inference in LP models \cite{montiel2021local,breitung2023projection,xu2024new,wang2024} to high-dimensional settings.

+\textit{Outlines.} Section~\ref{sec2frame} outlines the econometric framework.
+Section~\ref{sec5ts} presents the de-biased two-stage estimation method.
+Asymptotic Gaussian and robust inference results are derived in Section~\ref{sec6asym}.
+Monte Carlo evidence is reported in Section~\ref{sec7mc}, and an empirical application is provided in Section~\ref{sec8empirical}.
+Section~\ref{sec9con} concludes.
+Proofs are collected in the Online Appendix.